duncanmcclean/simple-commerce/docs/configuration.md

 This is where you can control where you want your back of store notifications sent to.
 Currently the only options are `mail` and `slack`.

 Depending on your option, you'll need to fill in other values, like your slack webhook or your to email.

+### Deleting orders

+In some stores you may find that you need to disable the delete functionality of orders.
+Maybe for regulatory requirements or bookkeeping.

+The `allow_to_delete_orders` config option is a boolean that dictates whether orders can be deleted from the Control Panel or not.